ipython/ipython/docs/source/config/details.rst

 In configuration, ``TerminalInteractiveShell.prompts_class`` may be set to either the class object, or a string of its full importable name.

+To include invisible terminal control sequences in a prompt, use ``Token.ZeroWidthEscape`` as the token type.
+Tokens with this type are ignored when calculating the width.

+Colours in the prompt are determined by the token types and the highlighting style; see below for more details.
+The tokens used in the default prompts are ``Prompt``, ``PromptNum``, ``OutPrompt`` and ``OutPromptNum``.

 .. _termcolour:

 Terminal Colors